-[^] Acquisition of business amount in the current financial year relates to customer relationship that has been recognised as part of the acquisition of i-Tech.
+^ Acquisition of business amount in the current financial year relates to customer relationships and a trademark that has been recognised as part of the acquisition of JJ White Inc.

 With the exception of trademarks, the intangible assets included above have finite useful lives, over which the assets are amortised.
 Average amortisation periods are set out below.